gbosetti/cati/README.md

 ### Import images clusters into Elasticsearch

-    python images.py -f twitter2017.json -i twitterfdl2017
+Make sure you didn't forget to set the image_duplicates entry in the config.json file.
+Then, run:

--f The json file which contains images clusers
+    python images.py -i lyon2016

--i Elasticsearch Index
+Where -i is the parameter for the Elasticsearch index you want to associate the image clusters to.

 This process adds a new field to the tweets in elasticsearch, called "imagesCluster", which is used by es_corpus.py to retrieve the tweet corpus with an extra feature integrated to the textual value:

     tweet_text = tweet_text + cluster_str

 If you execute the images.py script more than one, the values are updated, not duplicated.
-You can delete the field from Kibana by executing:
+You can delete the generated field from Kibana by executing:

     POST twitterfdl2017/_update_by_query?conflicts=proceed
     {